kbjorklu/chess/README.md

-# Javascript Chess
+# JavaScript Chess

-This program is a Javascript implementation of the board game [Chess](http://en.wikipedia.org/wiki/Chess), with a computer player opponent.
+This program is a JavaScript implementation of the board game [Chess](http://en.wikipedia.org/wiki/Chess), with a computer player opponent.
 All move types are supported, including en passant, castling and promotion.

 Try it out [here](http://www.iki.fi/kbjorklu/chess/).
 Usage is shown below the chessboard.
 At least Internet Explorer (8 or later), Chrome and Firefox should work.